Skip to main content

 • pricing_option_id (string): Unique identifier for this pricing option

-• model (string): Pricing model — cpm, percent_of_media, or flat_fee
+• model (string): Pricing model — cpm, percent_of_media, flat_fee, per_unit, or custom

 Error Codes